Diagnosis and Treatment of Parkinson's

-Parkinson’s disease (PD) can be challenging to diagnose, particularly in early stages of the disease, and people who are suspected to have PD should be seen by a neurologist specially trained in movement disorders.
-Diagnosis of PD is generally made using a medical history and a physical exam or a neurological exam.1
+Parkinson’s disease (PD) can be challenging to diagnose, especially in the early stages of the disease.
+People who are suspected to have PD should be seen by a neurologist who is trained in movement disorders.
+Diagnosis of PD is generally made using medical history and a physical exam or neurological exam.1

 Rating scales for Parkinson’s disease